-In the crafting world, particularly the cutting machine world, I see a lot of questions about file types.
+In the crafting world, particularly the cutting machine and the sublimation worlds, I see a lot of questions about file types.
 Why are there so many?
 Which ones are right for what I want to do?
 Will I ever understand the difference?

 I hope I can make the differences easy to understand.
-I’ll focus on graphic (picture) formats suitable for cutters like Cricut and Silhoutte.
+I’ll focus on graphic (picture) formats suitable for cutters like Cricut and Silhouette as well as printed crafts like print-then-cut, sublimation, and digital paper.

-First, it helps to understand that there are two basic kinds of graphics files: Bitmap and Vector.
+First, there are two basic kinds of graphics files: Bitmap and Vector.
 These refer to the way it stores data.

 - Bitmaps are like mosaics: Think of the file as a giant grid of rows and columns.
 Each space (pixel) is assigned a color.
 Remember this: each little BIT is MAPped to a color.
 You might also hear it referred to as a raster file.